seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part16-Building-PNL-Report.md

 }
 ```

-Notice searchParams is how a Server Component reads the current URL's query string (e.g. ?start=2025-01-01&end=2025-01-31) — a plain HTML form with GET (the default) naturally produces URLs like this without any JavaScript, which is why the date-picker form above needs no action/Server Action at all, just default browser behavior.
+Notice `searchParams` is how a Server Component reads the current URL's query string (e.g. `?start=2025-01-01&end=2025-01-31`) — a plain HTML form with GET (the default) naturally produces URLs like this without any JavaScript, which is why the date-picker form above needs no `action`/Server Action at all, just default browser behavior.

 ### 6. Test it

-Visit /dashboard/reports/profit-and-loss.
+Visit `/dashboard/reports/profit-and-loss`.
 You should see your Sales/Service Income accounts (from invoices you sent in Part 13) and your Expense accounts (from bills in Part 14), with correct totals, and a net profit/loss figure.
 Try changing the date range to something before you created any transactions — you should see all accounts listed with $0 balances, confirming the LEFT JOIN fix from step 4 is working (rather than an empty report).

 Cross-check one number by hand: pick one Income account, and manually verify its total against your invoices — e.g. if you sent two invoices whose income both hit "Service Income" for $500 and $300, the P&L should show Service Income at $800 for a range covering both.

 ### 7. Add a report link to the dashboard

-Add a "Reports" or "Profit & Loss" link to src/app/dashboard/page.tsx alongside your other nav links.
+Add a "Reports" or "Profit & Loss" link to `src/app/dashboard/page.tsx` alongside your other nav links.

 ### 8. Commit your progress